Mowje/node-cryptopp/README.md

 		* publicKey : the ECDH public key
 * `save(filename, [passphrase], [callback])`
 Save the keypair to the given filename.
 DON'T USE THE PASSPHRASE!
 No paramter passed to the callback
-* `load(filename, [passphrase], [callback])`
+* `load(filename, [legacy], [passphrase], [callback])`
 Load the keypair from the given path.
-DON'T USE THE PASSPHRASE!
+Legacy is a boolean, determining whether the file is in the old key file format (prior to v0.2.2) DON'T USE THE PASSPHRASE!
 The callback receives the public key information object
 * `clear()`
 Deletes the keypair from memory.
 You **MUST** call this method once you're done working the keyring.